ujjawalece/ForestFireFighter/README.md

 **Note-** For our simulating purpose we have find a vector which is pointig toward firespot from drone postion.
 And then we have applied a force in that direction until our drone reached above fire spot.
 But in real life some different concepts of aerodynamic is used to fly a drone and it is not a hard job to do that.

-* Once our drone reached the fire spot it will **switch on its fire extinguishing systems**(it will throw water or some fire extinguishing substances on fire spot).
+* Once our drone reached the fire spot it will **switch ON it's fire extinguishing systems**(it will throw water or some fire extinguishing substances on fire spot).
 Below image shows how our drone is extinguishing fire.

 ![extinguishing](https://github.com/ujjawalece/ForestFireFighter/blob/master/extinguishing.png)